veertuinc/anka-docs/anka-build-cloud/working-with-controller-and-API.md

  Parameter | Type   | Description
  ---       |   ---  |          ---
- vmid      | string | The UUID for the VM you wish to use.
+ vmid      | string | The UUID for the VM Template you wish to use to run a VM.

 **Optional Data Parameters:**